vitamins/archinstaller/README.md

 - download the tarball: `wget --no-check-certificate https://github.com/vitamins/archinstaller/tarball/master -O - | tar xz`

 ## Usage
-- Edit the configuration file ari.conf with your favorite editor: `nano ari.conf` or generate it using `bash ./ari_gen.sh`
+- Open the configuration file ari.conf with your editor: `nano ari.conf` or generate it using `./ari_gen.sh`
 - Check if dest_disk refers to the correct drive with `lsblk`
 - Make the script executable: `chmod +x ./archinstaller.sh`
 - Run the script: `./archinstaller.sh`